-Healthy Food Environments The provision of allotments in the Proposed Development will allow residents to grow their own produce.
+Healthy Food Environments Health Effects The main health effects from the Proposed Development are as follows: The provision of allotments in the Proposed Development will allow residents to grow their own produce.
+Considerations on the potential for other smaller scale community growing spaces may be considered at the reserved matters stage.
 Sports pitches will be provided as part of the Proposed Development which will help reduce obesity rates in adults and children.
 Summary Obesity rates in adults are higher than regional and national comparators, whilst rates in children are also above regional rates.
 There are a number of provisions including allotments and sports pitched within the Proposed Development which will help reduced rates of obesity in the local population and encourage the residents to live healthier lives.